 Parents, mark your calendar and save these dates!
 Our 2019 Home meets are Saturday March 16, 23 and April 6 at Nordhoff H.S.
 In addition, we each club in the League is required to provide volunteers at the Invitational Meet and Championship Meets.
 Go to Calendar to see our list of key Volunteer Dates.

-Each home meet is divided into four shifts.
+Each home meet is divided into Volunteer Roles.
 Check-in times for each shift are noted below.

-The end of a shift depends on how fast the meet is progressing.
+The end of our meet depends on how fast the meet is progressing.
 The more volunteers we have at each meet, the more efficient are meets are run, and the faster they go!

 Go to Order of Events for more information.